MobileRobots/kinova-api-python/README.md

 You will need `swig` (tested with Swig 1.3) and Python development packages installed (install `python2.7-dev` on Ubuntu/Debian).

-For example, to use `emulate_kinova` library instead of the real 5.1.4 Kinova library:
+For example, to use `emulate_kinova` library instead of the real 5.1.4 Kinova, build emulate-kinova-api first, then make this wrapper with:

-    make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50104 KINOVA_LINK=-L../emulate-kinova-api -l:emulate_kinova_50104.so
+    make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50104 KINOVA_LINK="-L../emulate-kinova-api -l:emulate_kinova_50104.so"

 Use the `-l:` link option instead of `-l` since the Kinova libraries and `emulate_kinova` library don't start with "lib".
+To use a different header file version, specify the alternate version in both thet headers directory and library name.
+For example, for 5.2.0:

+    make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50200 KINOVA_LINK="-L../emulate-kinova-api -l:emulate_kinova_50200.so"

 Swig cannot parse some nested classes and the relatively new GCC "visibilty" attribute used by the standard Kinova header files, so you may want to use the